 Hand Therapy Student Experiential Learning Clinic

-Dr. Kaskutas mentors students in the Hand Therapy Student Experiential Learning Clinic.
+Dr. Kaskutas and Dr. McAndrew mentors students in the Hand Therapy Student Experiential Learning Clinic (SELC).
 This scholarly experience gives students opportunities to gain knowledge, skills and experience in hand therapy.
-Students should consider working with Dr. Kaskutas if they are interested in developing innovations in hand and upper extremity rehabilitation, work evaluation and rehabilitation, or establishing a foundation for a career in academia.
+Students should consider this lab if they are interested in hand and upper extremity rehabilitation and return-to-work programming.

 General Description of Student Activities

-Students participating in the hand and upper extremity student-led clinic will evaluate and treat patients and answer research questions revolving around this clinic.
-Students participate in journal clubs, peer-to-peer learning, literature reviews, patient experiences, project development and data analysis.
+Students participating in this lab evaluate and treat under- and un-insured patients with hand and upper extremity conditions referred by Washington University hand surgeons.
+Extensive training and competency development is performed prior to providing patient care.
+Students are closely supervised by clinician with hand therapy expertise, with peer mentoring augmenting the learning experience.
 For their scholarship, students design, implement and analyze the findings of a project embedded in the Hand Therapy Student Experiential Learning Clinic.
 Students may produce a manuscript that can be published in peer-reviewed literature and have the opportunity to present their research findings at local, state and national conferences.